-Migration Governance and Asylum Crises – MAGYC (2018-2022).
+Migration Governance and Asylum Crises – MAGYC (2018–2023).
 This Horizon2020 project, coordinated by the Hugo Observatory at the University of Liège (Belgium), explores how European migration policies are influenced by political crises triggered by migration.
-At a time when such policies are heavily contested across European member-states, and when asylum seems more threatened than ever, this project is critically important to improve our understanding of how migration policies are formulated and shaped by a context of crisis.
-The project gathers 13 partners from Europe, from Lebanon and from Turkey.
+At a time when such policies are heavily contested across EU member states, and when asylum seems more threatened than ever, this project is critically important to improve our understanding of how migration policies are formulated and shaped by a context of crisis.
+The project gathers 12 partners from Europe, from Lebanon and from Turkey.

 Within MAGYC, I lead the Work Package “Comparing Crises – Lessons from “Migration Crises” in the Middle East, North Africa, and the Horn of Africa”.
 Here, my team and I want to understand two things:

 1) What is a “migration crisis” in our research regions?, and

 2) How do efforts to control and regulate movement figure in negotiations between state and non-state actors?

 We argue that forced migration governance functions as a regime strategy of states at different levels of political stability with institutional and bureaucratic specificities limiting a state’s scope to act; is negotiated around humanitarian principles in which international actors and civil society play a crucial role; is driven by the size and perceived proximity of forced migrant groups in terms of race, gender, ethnicity, class, and religious belonging; and is characterised by strong path dependency.